Angelsofttoy/cse15l-lab-reports/a-tutorial.md

 Most importantly, it has an easy-to-operate, easy-to-understand terminal, which will be our main resort in logging into a remote computer.

 _**But first, we need to install it!**_

+Let's go to Visual Studio Code's Official Link for [downloading the software](https://code.visualstudio.com/), and finish the installing process.